 What worked for me was to decide what it meant to live a meaningful life, and pursue that wholeheartedly.
 So I lived in Africa for three years, started my own business, and earned two undergraduate degrees from university.
 My prayer for you is that you never lose hope for a relationship, and that you focus less on how tired you are of being single and more on what you can do with the time and life you have.

-I ended up marrying a guy I met when I was 18 years old; we were good friends for about eight years.
+When I was 35 years old, I married the guy I met when I was 18.
+We were good friends for about eight years.
 We lost touch for three or four years – I was living in Africa and he was living with his girlfriend.
 When I moved back I called him.
 His relationship had fallen apart, and he, too, was tired of being single!
 It was natural for us to pick up our friendship where we left off, and even more natural to fall in love and get married.

 What risks can you take?
 It was a risk for me to call Bruce after we hadn’t had any contact for a few years.
 He could’ve been married with six kids, or worse.
 My prayer for you is that you get little nudges about what to do when you’re tired of being single – and that you take healthy risks to achieve your goal of being in a relationship.

-May you recognize how you’ve been hurt by others, and may the process of healing be natural and organic.
-I pray you find strength to face the pain of the past, and be willing to explore different resources for growth.
+Recognize how you’ve been hurt by others.
+Find ways to heal, to work through the wounds of the past and find freedom.
+The healing process can be natural and organic – but still painful.
+May you find strength to face your wounds, and be willing to explore different resources for growth.
 Open your heart and mind to the possibility of counseling, support groups, helpful books, or other ways to heal from broken relationships.

-Be patient – don’t rush into a relationship
+4. Be patient.
+Don’t rush into a relationship

 One of the most important things is not to rush into a new relationship, even if you’ve been tired of being single for years.
 Research shows that fear of being single leads people to settle for less in relationships.
 Both men and women tend to ignore the signs of a bad relationship because they don’t want to be alone.